wuhao-wu-jiang/Personalized-PageRank/README.md

 ### *Example*

-In this example, the solution are saved in the folder *answer/*.
-Create it if necessary.
+In this example, the solutions are saved in the folder *answer/*.
+Create such a folder if necessary.
 Also, we might need to create sub-folders *dblp/* and *web-Stanford/* under the folder *answer/*.

 ```sh
 # crate the folder answer only if it does not exist